CISSP certification – The ultimate guide [updated 2021]

 What is the work experience required?

-If you have earned a four-year degree, or an accepted additional credential from the list of approved options, you can get a one-year waiver, meaning that you’ll only need to prove that you have four years of real-world, full time experience as a security professional.
+However, if you have earned a four-year degree, or an accepted additional credential from the list of approved options, you can get a one-year waiver, meaning that you’ll only need to prove that you have four years of real-world, full-time experience as a security professional.

 What is the Associate of (ISC)²?

 For those who do not have the required work experience, it is possible to become an associate of (ISC)².
 To do this, you’ll need to pass the CISSP exam, and then work as a security professional.
 You have six years from the date that you pass the exam to earn your full CISSP credential.
 If you are unable to do so during that time, you will need to retake the exam once more after you have completed at least five years of work.

 After passing the exam, you’ll have access to ongoing training options, as well as other benefits.
 You will need to maintain your status, though, which will require that you earn 40 CPE (continuing professional education) credits annually to meet 120 for a three-year total requirement.

 While (ISC)² certified members pay a single annual maintenance fee (AMF) of $125 regardless of how many certifications they earn.
 Associates of (ISC)² pay an AMF of $50 each year upon the anniversary of their certification date.